 (ii) Does not employ public communications networks and is not connected with another computer system, whether public or private;

 that State Party may reserve the right not to apply these measures to such communications.
-Each State Party shall consider restricting such a reservation to enable the broadest application of measures on real-time collection of traffic data and on interception of content data.
+Each State Party shall consider restricting such a reservation to enable the broadest application of measures on real-time collection of traffic data and on interception of content data.: delete – EU & mS, CH; retain – AU]

 Article 42.
 Conditions and safeguards

+[delete – EG, SG, MY, PK, OM, IR, RU; retain original – HN, UY, DO, EC, EU & mS, CH, AU]

-1. Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under applicable international human rights law, and which shall incorporate the principles of proportionality, necessity and legality and the protection of privacy and personal data.1.
-Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under applicable international human rights law, and which shall incorporate the principles of proportionality, necessity and legality and the protection of privacy and in line with its obligations under applicable international human rights law, and which shall incorporate the principles of proportionality, necessity and legality and the protection of privacy and personal data.
+1. Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, [which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under applicable international human rights law,: IR] [(and which shall incorporate the principles of proportionality, necessity and legality (retain: NO, LI, CL, CH, EU & mS) and the protection of privacy: CARICOM, SG – retain: NO, CH) (and which incorporates the principle of not interfering with privacy arbitrarily: US) (and personal data: CARICOM, US, SG; retain – LI, NO, CH, EU & mS)] [both offline and online: GT; delete – US].

+[1.
+Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, and in line with its obligations under applicable international human rights treaties.: CN, CN]

-1. Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under applicable international human rights law, and which shall incorporate the principles of proportionality, necessity and legality and the protection of privacy and personal data .
+[1.
+Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the (adequate full: NZ, AU, UK) protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under (applicable: LI, NZ, UK, EU & mS, AU) international human rights law, [the Universal Declaration of Human Rights: SN], the International Covenant on Civil and Political Rights, the Convention on the Rights of the Child, the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, Convention on the Elimination of All Forms of Discrimination against Women, and additional protocols, [the African Charter on Human and Peoples’ Rights: SN] and other applicable international human rights instruments to which they are a party, (and which shall incorporate the principles of proportionality, necessity and legality: VU) and the protection of privacy and personal data [which may incorporate the principles of proportionality, necessity and legality which shall incorporate the principles of proportionality, necessity and legality: VU].: AU, CA, NO, LI, NZ, UK, CH, VU; against – CARICOM, IR]

-1. Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under applicable international human rights law, and which shall incorporate the principles of proportionality, necessity and legality and the protection of privacy and personal data.
+[1.
+Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under applicable international human rights law, and which shall incorporate the protection of privacy and personal data as well as the principles of proportionality, necessity and legality.: BR, AU; against – IR]